coopbri/halo/README.md

+> [!WARNING]
+> This project was recently forked from Vendure v2 (MIT) due to Vendure switching to a copyleft license (GPLv3).
+Expect codebase turbulence and **do not** use this in production yet.
+Credit will be given to the original authors of this project.

 # Vendure

 An open-source headless commerce platform built on [Node.js](https://nodejs.org) with [GraphQL](https://graphql.org/), [Nest](https://nestjs.com/) & [TypeScript](http://www.typescriptlang.org/), with a focus on developer productivity and ease of customization.